tweedge/ru-ok/README.md

 **Note: While this repository discusses the results of hacktivism in the Russo-Ukrainian War, I am not personally participating in that hacktivism, and I am not condoning or encouraging hacktivism in this repository.
 For people looking to help Ukraine, especially nontechnical people who have been using certain webpages to "DDoS" Russia, please look into safe and legal options [listed here](https://www.npr.org/2022/02/25/1082992947/ukraine-support-help).**

+**Important Update: RU-OK? is not currently collecting new measurements.
+Please see "Soft Stop" under the Methodology section for more details.**

 This is a very quick project to assess the status of Russian internet properties (via RIPE Atlas) being targeted by hacktivists.
-Specifically, I am evaluating every target listed in Ukraine's hacktivist "IT ARMY" Telegram group with many unique probes to check for service availability on both HTTP and HTTPS.
+Specifically, I evaluated almost every target listed in Ukraine's hacktivist "IT ARMY" Telegram group with many unique probes between `2022-02-27` and `2022-05-30` to check for service availability.

 I wanted to check connectivity from within Russia's borders because I saw many mixed reports across Twitter and Reddit, with international parties (Americans, Ukrainians, etc.) claiming many sites had been knocked offline, where Russians chimed in that many sites remained online for them.
 The truth is more complex - availability for Russians is being prioritized by many RU-local sites, and international traffic may be facing extreme congestion, or simply be sinkholed in some cases.

-The most recent uptime statistics for each site (binned by sector) are also available in [STATUS.md](https://github.com/tweedge/ru-ok/blob/main/STATUS.md), and you can use this to see which sites have the most interesting availability characteristics at-a-glance.
+The uptime statistics as of `2022-05-30` for each site are also available in the final [STATUS.md](https://github.com/tweedge/ru-ok/blob/main/STATUS.md), and while this project was collecting new measurements you could use this to see which sites have the most interesting availability characteristics daily at-a-glance.
+You can also use the commit history to look through prior days' summaries.
 There is measurably higher availability for several target sites within Russia's borders, but unless traffic from known RIPE Atlas probes is also filtered (unlikely), Russia is still facing substantial outages in the face of hacktivism.
 For example, the Kremlin site has been quoted as offline by many people on Reddit and Twitter.
 From my scanning, we can clearly see that while `kremlin.ru` may appear 'down' internationally, it has near-normal (80%+) availability within Russia - a stark difference.

 ## Why?